The HOPE Fund is a Christian based, non-denominational, non-profit organization dedicated to helping other people everyday.

 The wife of a young couple with two small children lost her job due to an illness.
 HOPE provided short term help with car payments, fuel and mortgage payments until she could get back on her feet and return to work.

-Cherry Lou is a local resident who struggles with chronic edema of her legs.
+A local resident struggles with chronic edema of her legs.
 Her medical condition became so severe that she had difficulty walking.
 The frequent trips to the specialist became a financial burden for the family.
-The HOPE Fund made it possible for Cherry Lou to receive needed therapy in State College.
-Today Cherry is doing well and is grateful for the HOPE Fund who gave her the opportunity to receive medical care.
+The HOPE Fund made it possible for her to receive needed therapy in State College.
+Today she is doing well and is grateful for the HOPE Fund who gave her the opportunity to receive medical care.

 A rare lung condition left an area woman unable to work, facing multiple surgeries and an extended hospital stay.
 Her income was vital to the financial stability of the family.
 The HOPE Fund stepped in and helped ease the financial burden that the family faced enabling them to focus their energy on her rehabilitation.

 Parents of three children in Aaronsburg heard news that no parent should ever have to hear.
-At five years of age, their oldest child, Tiara, was diagnosed with medilieoelastroma, a type of cancer of the brain.
-The HOPE Fund graciously helped them with mortgage payments, insurance payments, gas and food cards, child care and many prayers.
-To the great joy of all, Tiara was found to be cancer-free as of August, 2012.
-Tiara has gained weight and is now a happy, healthy little girl who loves school and life.
+At five years of age, their oldest child was diagnosed with medilieoelastroma, a type of cancer of the brain.
+The HOPE Fund graciously helped them with mortgage payments, insurance payments, gas and food cards, child care and many prayers which eased their financial burden and allowed them to focus on managing their child's medical care and condition.